theimowski/master-thesis/docs/section-paradigms.md

 ### Lazy evaluation

-In a standard, imperative approach, when expression is reached by control, it gets immediately evaluated and the computed value is assigned to given variable.
+In a standard, imperative approach, when expression is reached by control, it gets immediately evaluated and the computed value is assigned to given symbol.
-The same applies in case expression is given as a parameter to a function call - it has to be computed before the result value can be pushed to the stack and the function invoked.
+Similar behavior applies in case expression is given as a parameter to a function call - it has to be computed before the result value can be pushed to the stack and the function invoked.
-That strategy is commonly known as eager evaluation.
+Such strategy is commonly known as eager evaluation.
 On the other hand, evaluation is called to be lazy when the runtime environment postpones evaluating of an expression to the last responsible moment, which is when the value is vital for computations that follow.
-Lazy evaluation therefore treats expressions as first-class citizens and allows to pass them around or assign (bind) to values without evaluation (somehow analogous to how functions can be operated on).
+Lazy evaluation therefore treats expressions as first-class citizens and allows to pass them around or assign (bind) to values without actually evaluation (somehow analogous to how higher-order functions allow to operate on functions).
-While functional-first languages like F# use eager evaluation by default with additional constructs for lazy expressions, pure functional languages such as Haskell incorporate laziness into execution run-time in every single place.
+While functional-first languages like F# use eager evaluation by default, and with help of additional constructs allow for lazy expressions, pure functional languages such as Haskell incorporate laziness into execution run-time in every single place (unless stated differently).

 Lazy evaluation comes with a number of benefits.
 Thanks to the fact that an expression is not evaluated at once, it is possible to define infinite (in logical sense) data structures: sequences, trees or other recursive data types.